Posted on: May 29, 2025

 1.)
 Meet the Age Requirement

-The next step is to complete an Indiana alcohol server training program approved by the Indiana State Alcohol and Tobacco Commission (ATC), which includes the program we provide.
-A course offered by Tips for this training is Indiana ATC On-Premise Alcohol Server Training.
+The next step is to complete an Indiana alcohol server training program approved by the Indiana State Alcohol and Tobacco Commission (ATC), like this Indiana ATC On-Premise Alcohol Server Training.
 Previous alcohol server training is one of the most critical prerequisites for obtaining your bartending license.

-Although an employee may be older than 21, the state still requires a certification for any individual who serves or sells alcoholic beverages.
+Even if an employee is older than 21, the state still requires a certification for any individual who serves or sells alcoholic beverages.
 It's important to remember that to qualify for the license, regardless of age, you must complete the training within 120 days from the date of your employment.

 3.)
 Fill out the Indiana Bartender License Application